tianfr/DynamicVoyager/README.md

 # DynamicVoyager
-[ICCV 2025] Voyaging into Unbounded Dynamic Scenes from a Single View
+This is the official implementation of our ICCV 2025 paper "Voyaging into Unbounded Dynamic Scenes from a Single View".